 Around this time, beets were also first brought to the United States, where they now flourish.
 Globally, the leading commercial producers of beets include the United States, the Russian Federation, France, Poland, France and Germany.

 Today, farmers across the country are fighting the introduction of genetically modified sugar beets into their local agricultural ecosystems.
-They are deeply concerned that pollen drift from the GMO beets will contaminate non-GMO and organic varieties of table beets, as well as chard and related weeds.
+They are deeply concerned that pollen drift from the GM sugar beets will contaminate non-GMO and organic varieties of table beets, as well as chard and related weeds.

 Help support them by avoiding sugar and sugary products made from GMO sugar beets.
-(Hint: If it’s not organic, and it contains sugar, it almost certainly contains GMO sugar beet.)
+Just be aware that GMO beet sugar makes up about 60% of all the sugar produced in the U.S., so if it’s not organic, and it contains sugar, it almost certainly contains GMO-derived beet sugar.

-There are tons of interesting, heirloom varieties of beets that have a panoply of flavors, colors and shapes you just can’t get from a grocery store, so have fun selecting your beet seeds from the catalogs.
-(We are members of the Seed Savers Exchange, and I just love their all-heirloom, full-color catalog.)
+There are tons of beautiful, heirloom varieties of table beets that have a panoply of flavors, colors and shapes you just can’t get from a grocery store, so have fun selecting your beet seeds from the catalogs.

-Beets are a cool weather crop, and are best sown 3 to 4 weeks before your last spring frost.
-Sow seeds again in late summer for a fall crop.
+Beets are a cool weather crop, and are best sown 3 to 4 weeks before your last spring frost, as soon as the soil can be worked.
+You can plant successive plantings until midsummer.
 In frost free areas, you can do a third planting in September for a February harvest.

-If you are more like me, and you prefer a smaller, continuous harvest throughout the season, sow some beet seeds every three weeks, instead of all at once.
+If you prefer a smaller, continuous harvest throughout the season, sow some beet seeds every three weeks, instead of all at once.
 In warm areas like Southern California, you can sow beets almost year round, though the warmer it is at harvest time, the less sweet the beets will be.

 Direct seeding in the garden is the easiest way to grow beets.
 They can be grown in most types of soil—including containers—but prefer that it be deep, moist, well-drained, and contain plenty of compost or aged manure.
 Beets need plenty of sun, but they can tolerate partial shade if the climate is warm.

 You will probably want 5-10 beets per person in your household, across the season.
-If you just love beets, or you plan to ferment or can your beets for longterm storage and enjoyment (see pickled beet recipe below), you will probably want to plant more.
+If you just love beets, or you plan to ferment or can your beets for longterm storage and enjoyment (see beet recipes below), you will probably want to plant more.